 - Bake at 350 for about 55 minutes (mine was right on at 55 min.) or until a pick comes out clean.
 Cool in the pan on a wire rack for about 10 minutes, invert and let the cake cool completely.

 - To make the icing, simply mix together the powdered sugar, Irish Cream and coffee extract or granules and slowly add water or milk until you get a fairly thin consistency.
 The icing on my cake in the picture is just a little too thick - I should have added a few drops more water.

 - Drizzle the cake with icing.

-Of course, it’s not St. Patrick’s Day without at least a passing nod to Corned Beef and Cabbage.
-And rather than crock-pot mush, find my recipe for baked Corned Beef here.
+Of course, it’s not St. Patrick’s Day without considering a classic Corned Beef and Cabbage.
+And rather than crock-pot mush, here’s my recipe for baked Corned Beef.